 Isosilibinin A and

-Silidianin, which both possess a 5-membered furan ring, whilst some other constituent moieties of Silibin have been shuffled around a bit [shown in green].
+Silidianin, the two of which possess a 5-membered furan ring, whilst some other constituent moieties of Silibin have been shuffled around a bit [shown in green].

 Silimarin also contains several other minor constituents:

-Silhermin, Neosili Hermins A and B, 2,3-dehydroSilibinin, 2,3-dehydroSilicristin plus trimers, tetramers and pentamers of Silibinin (Silibinomers).
+Silhermin, Neosili Hermins A and B, 2,3-dehydroSilibinin, 2,3-dehydroSilicristin plus trimers, tetramers and pentamers of Silibinin (

 Death Cap (Amanita phalloides) mushroom poisoning, reducing the severity of the liver damage but, however, offers little protection for the kidneys from the mushroom toxins

-A commercial drug based upon Silibinin is called Legalon SIL and is Disodium Silibinin dihydrogen dihemisuccinate.
-This is also used to treat intoxications by hepatotoxic substances including alcohol and consumption of Death Cap Mushrooms.
+A commercial drug based upon Silibinin is called Legalon SIL and is the Disodium salt of Silibinin dihydrogen dihemiSuccinate.
+This is also used to treat intoxications by hepatotoxic substances including alcohol and the consumption of